Thadkapally-Saikiran/Chili-Plant-Disease-Diagnosis/README.md

 ### ABSTRACT
 Agriculture, the backbone of nations, provides essential food and raw materials.
 Detecting chilli plant diseases is crucial due to their impact on food security.
-Traditional methods, often relying on visual inspection by experts, are commonly used for identifying these diseases
+Traditional methods, often relying on visual inspection by experts, are commonly used for identifying these diseases.
+This work focuses on implementing Chilli plant disease detection and classification (PDDC-Net) using deep learning.
+It includes preprocessing to remove noise and normalize images.
+The PDDC-Net uses a ResNet-CNN for feature extraction and classification.

 ### Data Sources
 The dataset is downloaded from the [Kaggle](https://www.kaggle.com/datasets/srolka/ecommerce-customers).Also the dataset is attached in the Repository 👉 [click here](https://github.com/Thadkapally-Saikiran/Ecommerce-Customers/blob/main/Ecommerce%20Customers.csv)